jinahya/openfire-bind/README.md

 ##

-## tesitng against exsiting databases
+## Tesitng against exsiting databases

-All intrinsic test cases only read from database.
+All test cases only read from database.
 No writing functionality included.

 #### common properties